Which Tourbox Model Should You Buy In 2026?

 TourBox Elite

 Released in 2022.
 Premium console offering the best TourBox user experience.
-Available for $268 on Amazon or with a $10 discount using code KIEN 10 when you buy direct.
+Available for $241 on Amazon or $228 on the official site.
 Probably the one I’d recommend if you don’t plan on using the TourBox with a tablet.

-Pros: Dual-channel Bluetooth 5.0 so it’s wireless.
+Pros: Bluetooth 5.0 so it’s wireless.
 Haptic feedback.
 Premium coating.

 Cons: Not much.
 Requires 2 AA batteries for wireless use.
 No iPad or tablet compatibility.